Energy in Belgium: Oil refining

+Renewables

+Renewable energy includes wind, solar, biomass and geothermal energy sources.

+In 2000, renewable energy (including biomass) was used for producing 0.95% of the 78.85 TWh of electricity produced domestically This had risen to 13.01% in 2021.

+On 11 May 2022 7,112 MW was generated by combined wind and solar energy production.

 Wind power

 At the start of 2012, there were 498 operational wind turbines in Belgium, with a capacity of 1080 MW.
 The amount of electricity generated from wind energy has surpassed 2 TWh per year.

-On Sunday 6 February 2011, due to high winds and lower electricity consumption, 12% of the country's consumed electricity was generated by wind turbines.
+By 2021 wind power accounted for 19% of Belgium’s installed power generation capacity and 11% of total power generation.

 There are seven large-scale offshore wind farm projects.
 Northwind (216MW), Thorntonbank Wind Farm (325 MW), Belwind Wind Farm (330 MW) are operational.
 The others are in various stages of planning.

 Solar power

-The exploitation of Solar power is on the rise in Belgium.
-In 2014 the installed capacity expanded to almost 3 GWp, nearly all of it was grid connected.
-Belgium's 2953 MWp of photovoltaics produced an estimated 2752 GWh of electricity in 2014.